IRS Refund Status

 - Social Security number (or Taxpayer Identification Number)

 - Refund Amount

-The refund amount can't just be an estimate.
-Only the exact whole dollar amount will ensure a correct report.
+More importantly, the tax refund amount can't just be an estimate.
+Only the exact whole dollar amount will ensure a correct report from the IRS.